MarauderPixie/serious_hugo/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 I'm a student of Cognitive Science at the University of Osnabrück.
-My major subjects are cognitive psychology and artificial intellgence and I took part in a study project to re-translate and comment on Alan Turing's "Computing Machines and Intelligence", which will be published in Reclam Verlag's series on 'sth sth philosophers of the 20th century oder so'.
+My major subjects are **cognitive psychology** and **artificial intellgence** and I took part in a study project to re-translate and comment on Alan Turing's _"Computing Machinery and Intelligence"_, which will be published in Reclam Verlag's 'Great Papers Philosophie' series.